Why Alexander the Great was never defeated in battle

 While there is no denying that Alexander the Great was a brilliant military commander who achieved incredible feats of conquest, it is important to remember that he was also a bloody and ruthless leader who was responsible for the deaths of thousands of people.

-One of the dangers of admiring military leaders like Alexander is that it can lead us to overlook or even glorify their violent and destructive actions.
+One of the dangers of admiring military leaders like Alexander is that it may lead us to overlook or even glorify their violent and destructive actions.

 This can have dangerous implications, as it may encourage us to see war and conquest as noble and heroic pursuits, rather than recognizing the devastating toll they can take on human life and society as a whole.